sarshardorosti/EEG-Inter-Subject-Correlation/README.md

 ## Preprocessing

 Raw EEG data were processed through several stages:
-- Downsampling and band-pass filtering
+- Downsampling to 256 Hz and band-pass filtering between 1 and 40 Hz.
-- Artifact removal using Independent Component Analysis (ICA)
+- Independent Component Analysis (ICA) for artifact removal, focusing on removing components associated with eye blinks and other common sources of noise.
-- Preparation of data for further analysis through meticulous preprocessing protocols
+- Meticulous inspection and removal of bad channels and noisy data, using techniques like Kurtosis to identify outliers.

 ## Analytical Techniques

-Correlated Component Analysis (CCA) was the primary technique used, focusing on:
+Utilizing Correlated Component Analysis (CCA) for:
-- Identifying spatial filters that enhance correlations between brain signals
+- Identifying spatial filters to enhance the correlation between brain signals across subjects under various experimental conditions.
-- Computing covariance matrices and extracting informative eigenvectors and eigenvalues
+- Calculating and adjusting covariance matrices, and extracting significant eigenvectors and eigenvalues.

 ## Implementation